-

 - Moisture and corrosion levels

-- Mechanical and chemical loads
+- Mechanical and chemical stress

 Identifying the Causes of Damage